Color block of green and pink

 • Brand Values - aka your core beliefs and principles that guide your decision-making

-• Brand Positioning - aka how you are perceived by your audience and customers in comparison to others in your industry (your positioning is your differentiator)
+• Brand Positioning - aka how you are perceived by your audience compared to your competitors (your positioning is your differentiator)

-• Brand Messaging - aka your tone, core message and visual identity
+• Brand Messaging - aka your tone, core message and how you communicate

-• Target Audience - aka the specific group of people that your business/brand is trying to reach or influence
+• Target Audience - aka the specific group of people that your business/brand is trying to reach and serve

 For example, if you’re faced with a decision in your business, such as launching a new product, and you aren’t sure if you should do it or not, your brand strategy can help you answer that question.